lordsonvimal/bake-css/README.md

 - HTML can look cluttered and hard to understand the style of the class
   - Create document site similar to `font-awesome` or `material-icons`
   - Create editor plugin
-- Doesn't cover all the cases
-  - CSS is complex and evolving rapidly.
-Covering all the cases is nearly impossible.
-  - The objective of bake is not to cover all the cases.
-It is to make reduce, recycle and reuse css as much as possible

 ## TODO
 - Typography